nocobase/nocobase/docs/en-US/api/database/index.md

 **Example**

-Removes all tables except for the `users` table.
+Remove all tables except for the `users` table.

 ```ts
 await db.clean({